coq/coq/doc/sphinx/proof-engine/ssreflect-proof-language.rst

 .. flag:: SsrIdents

+   Controls whether tactics can refer to |SSR|-generated variables that are in the form _xxx_.
+Scripts with explicit references to such variables are fragile; they are prone to failure if the proof is later modified or if the details of variable name generation change in future releases of Coq.

-   Controls whether reserved identifiers can appear in scripts.
-The default is "on".  "off" is compatible with other parts of Coq.
+   The default is on, which gives an error message when the user tries to create such identifiers.
+Disabling the flag generates a warning instead, increasing compatibility with other parts of Coq.

 |Gallina| extensions
 --------------------